History of Poland during the Jagiellonian dynasty: Culture in the Late Middle Ages

-Kraków University, which stopped functioning after the death of Casimir the Great, was renewed and rejuvenated around 1400.
+Kraków University, which stopped functioning after the death of Casimir III the Great, was renewed and rejuvenated around 1400.
 Augmented by a theology department, the "academy" was supported and protected by Queen Jadwiga and the Jagiellonian dynasty members, which is reflected in its present name: the Jagiellonian University.
 Europe's oldest department of mathematics and astronomy was established in 1405.
-Among the university's prominent scholars were Stanisław of Skarbimierz, Paulus Vladimiri and Albert of Brudzewo, Copernicus' teacher.
+Among the university's prominent scholars were Stanisław of Skarbimierz, Paulus Vladimiri and Albert Brudzewski, Nicolaus Copernicus' teacher.

 John of Ludzisko and Archbishop Gregory of Sanok, the precursors of Polish humanism, were professors at the university.
-Gregory's court was the site of an early literary society at Lwów (Lviv) after he became the archbishop there.
-Scholarly thought elsewhere was represented by Jan Ostroróg, a political publicist and reformist, and Jan Długosz, a historian, whose Annals is the largest history work of his time in Europe and a fundamental source for history of medieval Poland.
+Gregory's court was the site of an early literary society at Lwów after he became the archbishop there.
+Scholarly thought elsewhere was represented by Jan Ostroróg, a political publicist and reformist, and Jan Długosz, a historian, whose Annals is the largest history work of his time in Europe and a fundamental source for the history of medieval Poland.
 Distinguished and influential foreign humanists were also active in Poland.
 Filippo Buonaccorsi, a poet and diplomat, arrived from Italy in 1468 and stayed in Poland until his death in 1496.
 Known as Kallimach, he prepared biographies of Gregory of Sanok, Zbigniew Oleśnicki, and very likely Jan Długosz, besides establishing another literary society in Kraków.
 He tutored and mentored the sons of Casimir IV and postulated unrestrained royal power.
 In Kraków, the German humanist Conrad Celtes organized the humanist literary and scholarly association Sodalitas Litterarum Vistulana, the first in this part of Europe.